 Support St Basils!

-To ensure we can continue our vital services to prevent youth homelessness, we need to raise at least £600,000 per year.
+To ensure we can continue our vital services here in the Midlands, we need to raise at least £700,000 per year.
 You can help!
 We hold fundraising activities throughout the year which you can get involved in, including the annual sponsored walk usually in June, sponsored BIG Sleepout usually in late November/early December, the St Basils Bake Off in September and a range of smaller activities throughout the year.
 Perhaps you or your company, community or faith group could organise your own car washing day, cycling challenge or skydive.
 Whatever your idea please call the fundraising team on 0121 772 9614 to discuss it and we will endeavour to provide you with all the support, materials and promotion you need to make it a success!

 Here's why we need your help: